sebaslogen/resaca/README.md

 # Why
 Compose allows the creation of fine grained UI components that can be easily reused like Lego pieces 🧱.
 Well architectured Android apps isolate functionality in small business logic components (think of use cases, interactors, repositories, etc.) that are also reusable like Lego pieces 🧱.

-Screens are built using Compose components together with business logic components but unfortunately, the standard tool to connect these components is a Jetpack ViewModel but unfortunately we can only have them scoped to a whole screen.
+Screens are built using Compose components together with business logic components and the standard tool to connect these components is a Jetpack ViewModel but, unfortunately, we can only have the ViewModel scoped to a whole screen.

-In practice these means that we are sticking UI Lego blocks 🧱 with business logic Lego blocks 🧱 using a big glue class, the ViewModel 🗜.
+In practice this means that we are sticking UI Lego blocks with business logic Lego blocks using a big glue class, the ViewModel 🗜.

 Until now...

 # Usage
 Inside your `@Composable` function create and retrieve an object using the `rememberScoped` (to remember any type of object) or `rememberScopedViewModel` (to remember a Jetpack ViewModel of type `ScopedViewModel`).
 That's all 🪄✨